-Depending on the service or program you choose, we are likely to recommend and arrange for custodial and transaction services through RBC-an unaffiliated broker-dealer with which we have a clearing and custodial arrangement, as a convenience for the client and us.
-Except as provided for in any applicable wrap fee program, brokerage commissions and/or transaction fees charged by TD&Co. or RBC are exclusive of, and in addition to, our advisory fees.
+As described previously, TD&Co. is also registered with FINRA and various regulatory agencies to provide services as a broker-dealer.
+The principals of TD&Co., in their capacity as Advisors of TDAM and the GP of the Fund, are likely to recommend and arrange for custodial and transaction services through RBC, as a convenience for the Fund and the Firm.
+The brokerage commissions and/or transaction fees charged by TD&Co. or RBC are exclusive of, and in addition to, our advisory fees.
 Factors which we consider in recommending RBC or any other broker-dealer include respective financial strength, reputation, execution, pricing, and service.
 The commissions paid by our clients shall comply with our duty to provide "best execution;" however, a client may pay a higher commission than another qualified broker-dealer might charge to effect the same transaction in relation to the services provided.
 In defining best execution, the determining factor is not necessarily the lowest possible cost, but whether the transaction represents the best qualitative execution taking into consideration all services received.